therealbstern/apcupsd/doc/manual/manual.rst

 ----------------------

-Please see the `Killpower under Windows`_ chapter of this manual for conderations pertaining to shutdown and killpower on Windows.
+Please see the `Killpower under Windows`_ chapter of this manual for considerations pertaining to shutdown and killpower on Windows.

 .. include:: smartprotocol.rst